hypernumbers/learn_elisp_the_hard_way/rsts/lesson-4.rst

 What You Have Learned
 ---------------------

-We have learned how to set values of Symbols and then reuse those symbols in expressions.
+You have learned how to set values of Symbols and then reuse those symbols in expressions.

 ----------------
 Extra Activities